Frequently Asked Questions

 - Two different primary cancers — such as primary breast and ovarian cancers, primary breast and colon cancers, or primary uterine and colon cancers.

-- A rare form of cancer — such as male breast cancer, retinoblastoma, medullary thyroid cancer, or sarcoma.
+- A rare cancer that is more likely to be related to a hereditary cause – such as male breast cancer, retinoblastoma, medullary thyroid cancer, or pheochromocytoma.

-A complete family tree is one of the most important pieces of information for learning if the cancer in your family is due to an inherited tendency and also your overall risk of cancer.
+A complete family tree is one of the most important pieces of information for learning if the cancer in your family is due to an inherited predisposition and also your overall cancer risk estimates.

-When you make an appointment for a cancer risk consult, we will ask who in your family has had cancer.
-We'd like data on three to four generations of family members — reaching as far back as great-grandparents and forward to include children and later generations.
+When you make an appointment for a cancer genetics consult, we will ask who in your family has been diagnosed with cancer.
+We'd like data on three generations of family members — reaching as far back as your grandparents.

 For relatives who have had cancer, we will want to know:

-- How old they were when they received a cancer diagnosis.
+- How old they were when they were diagnosed with a cancer.

 - Where in the body the cancer started (which organ).